ishais123/cat-facts-service/README.md

 // Use tag to push new changes

 git tag <tag value>
-git push origin main --tags <tag values>
+git push origin main --tags <tag value>

 // It will trigger the Pipeline using webhook